andorei/dbang/README.md

 To see available options run the utility with option `--help`.

-Run the utilities with test config-files and see the results in the `out` directory:
+Run the utilities with test config-files and see the results in the `out` directory and log files in the `log`:

 ```
 ddiff.py ddiff-test-sqlite
-dtest.py dtest-test
+dtest.py dtest-test-sqlite
-dget.py dget-test
+dget.py dget-test-sqlite
-dput.py dput-test-sqlite
+dput.py dput-test-sqlite all
 ```

+The above shown config-files use sqlite database defined in file `cfg/sources.py` as data source `"sqlite-source"`.

+To run config-files for other databases edit connection parameters for data sources `"oracle-source"`, `"postgres-source"` or `"mysql-source"` in file `cfg/sources.py`.
+That done, utilities run with config-files will connect to the DB you specified.

 When running `dput.py`, in addition to the config-file name, you need to specify the spec name and, optionally, the name of input file with extension `.csv`, `.xlsx` or `.json`.
 By default the filename is given in the spec and the file is looked for in the `in` directory, if not specified otherwise in a config-file.